 Follow these instructions to use content staging to stage and launch redesigned pages.

-Navigate to content stagingTo access content staging, In your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Content > Content Settings.
+Navigate to content stagingTo access content staging, In your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Content > Landing Pages or Website Pages.

 If you have never accessed content staging before, you will be prompted to review some resources that explain how the content staging tool works.

 Choose what you want to stage